tdehaeze/clean-latex-template/readme.md

 It will produce the exact same output but with no compilation time.

-To produce a pdf file out of the standalone class, use `make tikz filename` where filename is the name of the filename with the standalone class containing your Tikz picture.
+To produce a pdf file out of the standalone class, use `make tikz f=filename` where filename is the name of the filename with the standalone class containing your Tikz picture.

 It will create the file `filename.pdf` in the same directory (`ressources/tikz`).

-To compile each Tikz figures into pdf, use `make tikz-all`.
+To compile each Tikz figures into pdf, use `make tikz`.

+### Workflow

+`make tikz-watch f=filename` to continuously compile a tikz file into a pdf.
+Open the pdf, make changes to the .tex file until you are happy with the result.
+Then stop the build with `C-c` and you are good to go.

+## Troubleshoot

+You can't use `\includestandalone` from a file with the class `subfiles`.
+So I recommend generating a `pdf` file from the Tikz Standalone file using `make tikz f=filename` and then include the generated pdf using `\includegraphics`.

 ## Ressources